donnywals/CustomCollectionViewLayout/README.md

 # CustomCollectionViewLayout
-A sample project to accompany a blogpost that demonstrates how to subclass UICollectionViewFlowLayout.
+A sample project to accompany a blogpost that demonstrates how to subclass UICollectionViewLayout.